Hampton Court Half Marathon

 As far as the rules of athletics are concerned the Gun Time is the important time, and this is what the results and prizes are based on.
 The chip time though is important for the individual runner in assessing their performance in the race.

-*Update.
+There are no changes being made to the course and thus the 2018 course will remain the same as in 2017.
 The course was accurately measured in January 2017 and holds a certificate of course accuracy (Verification measurement under the Association of Course Measurer’s Registered Distance rules).
 It is a flat, mixed terrain course over closed and public roads, with a section on a good surface towpath of approximately three miles.

 No dogs, accompanying vehicles or cycles are allowed on the course (with the exception of the organisers lead and tail bikes).
 We regret the course is not suitable for wheelchairs, prams or pushchairs.
 The course will be marked at each mile.